z-zghiba/SP/README.md

 Simple way to manage SharedPreferences for Android whith kotlin

 # Usage
-Create enum class which contains the attributes to manage  like this :
+Create an enum class which contains the attributes to manage  like this :

     enum class SP  constructor(private val type: Type) {